Mtanaka77/Spin_molecular_dynamics_by_microwave_magnetic_field/README.md

 Microwaves of giga-Hertz frequency, like 2.5 GHz

+Metropolis criterion is used to accept/reject in the MC step

-Dissipation spin molecular dynamics simulation
+Dissipation spin molecular dynamics simulation in the MD step

   > Execution of a few 1,000,000 steps of $ Delta t= 0.001 $ ps

-Metropolis criterion is used to accept/reject in the next steps

 ## Numerical Code, Parameters and Files